Teaching English in China – Real Teachers’ Experiences

 You can follow them and/or contact them on their various social media accounts below:

-You can check out our post on where to find ESL jobs to find useful websites to look for a job in China.
+You can check out our post on where to find ESL jobs to find useful websites to look for a job teaching English in China.

 Find this useful?
 Choose a pin for later

 Please I would like to know whether non native speakers are accepted there and how they are looked at by the administration.